-The Marvel Comics character of the Thing has had two self-titled books so far:
+The Marvel Comics character of the Thing has had three self-titled books so far:

 The Thing Vol 2 (2006) was written by Dan Slott, with art by Andrea DeVito.
 Ben has recently come into a lot of money (like, say, billions of dollars) and has decided to do the things he's always wanted to do.
 Like date a famous actress and go to fancy parties.
 Too bad Arcade and his new Murderland get in the way.
 The book ended with eight issues.